pelithne/AKS_Baseline_Deepdive/05-access-management.md

     - [5.2.5 Validate the Access for the Different Users.](#525-validate-the-access-for-the-different-users)

-Azure Kubernetes Service (AKS) supports Azure Active Directory (AAD) integration, which allows you to control access to your cluster resources using Azure role-based access control (RBAC).
-In this tutorial, you will learn how to integrate AKS with AAD and assign different roles and permissions to three types of users:
+Azure Kubernetes Service (AKS) supports Microsoft Entra ID integration, which allows you to control access to your cluster resources using Azure role-based access control (RBAC).
+In this tutorial, you will learn how to integrate AKS with Microsoft Entra ID and assign different roles and permissions to three types of users:

 An admin user, who will have full access to the AKS cluster and its resources.
 A backend ops team, who will be responsible for managing the backend application deployed in the AKS cluster.
 They will only have access to the backend namespace and the resources within it.